rygo6/GTAvaCrypt/README.md

 #### Upgrading from V1

 If you are upgrading from V1 you will want to clear out everything previously related.
-This is not a small delta change, many things are fundamentally changes.
+This is not a small delta change, many things are fundamentally changed.
 Also it is made to work with the latest Poiyomi which has also introduced significant changes since V1.

 1. Select your avatar and delete the AvaCryptRoot V1 component.
 2. Delete the AvaCrypt key entries from your VRCExpressionParameters.
 3. Remove the AvaCrypt key menu from VRCExpressionsMenu.
 4. Delete the entire GTAvaCrypt folder and the entire GTPoiyomiShader folder.
 Please note that this did upgrade to use the latest Poiyomi, so when you pull in the new Poiyomi all your shader refs will be broken!
-But if you go to each material select the new version under '.poiyomi/PoiyomiToon' it should repopulate the new shader with however you had it configured.
+But if you go to each material and select the new version under '.poiyomi/PoiyomiToon' it should repopulate the new shader with however you had it configured previously.
 5. After you install the new packages, there is a new button on the AvaCryptV2Root component under the 'Debug' foldout at the bottom of it that says 'Delete AvaCryptV1 Objects From Controller'.
 This should delete all the old AvaCryptV1 layers and blend trees.
 But still go into the FX AnimatorController and delete any old AvaCrypt keys or layers.
+You can also delete all the 'AvaCryptKey0' 'AvaCryptKey100' animation files it generated next to your controller.

 #### Import AvaCrypt and Poiyomi.

 1. Ensure you are using latest VRC SDK.
-2. Download the code for GTAvaCryptV2 and GTPoiyomiShader by clicing the 'Code' button in the upper right, followed by 'Download Zip'.
+2. Download the code for GTAvaCryptV2 and GTPoiyomiShader by clicking the 'Code' button in the upper right, followed by 'Download Zip'.
 Import it into your project.
 The V2 branch of Poiyomi is here: https://github.com/rygo6/GTPoiyomiToonShader/tree/feature/v2

 #### Setup VRC Components.